Other Admission Types

-Texas State's Early Admission Program offers local high school juniors and seniors the opportunity to take courses at Texas State while still in high school.
+Texas State's Early Admission Program offers local high school juniors and seniors the opportunity to take college-level courses while still in high school.
 The program is designed for high ability students who meet or exceed the university's freshman assured admission requirements.
 PSAT scores will be used in lieu of SAT or ACT scores until they become available.
-You will be required to submit a letter of recommendation from your high school counselor or principal.
+A letter of recommendation from a high school counselor or principal is also required.
 All usual freshman priority dates apply.
 Before applying, students are encouraged to contact Anni Judkins, Senior Assistant Director, for more information and guidance.

 Students admitted under this option are considered non-degree seeking and are not eligible for financial aid.
 After high school graduation, those students wishing to continue at Texas State in degree-seeking status must reapply and submit their final high school transcript.